latalealice/latalealice.github.io/_pages/cv.md

 Education
 ======
 * B.E.
-Aerospace Engineering, Nanjing University of Aeronautics and Astronautics, 2023
+Aerospace Engineering, Nanjing University of Aeronautics and Astronautics
 * M.E.
-Aeronautical and Astronautical Science and Technology, Nanjing University of Aeronautics and Astronautics, 2027
+Aeronautical and Astronautical Science and Technology, Nanjing University of Aeronautics and Astronautics(currently enrolled)

 Work experience
 ======
 * NO

 Skills
 ======
 * ComsolMultiphysics
+* Machine Learning with Python

 Publications
 ======